 Inside: 4 Weeks of Gratitude for Motherhood Mindfulness Challenge 2020.
 Each week is a different theme to reflect on the things in our lives to be grateful for.
 Taking a moment to be intentional about appreciating what we have and avoiding the “grass is greener” mindset that social media can inflict on us.

-4 Weeks of Gratitude – March Challenge for MMC 2020
+4 Weeks of Gratitude – Motherhood Challenge for 2020

 With how 2020 has started I feel everyone could use some optimism to re-focus out life lens and be grateful for what we have in OUR lives directly around us.

 Before I get into the specific’s, I’ll just go over what the Motherhood Mindfulness Challenge of 2020 is for anyone new.